libretime/libretime/docs/admin-manual/configuration.md

 For security purposes, liquidsoap produces hls files in the webserver mount point **hls/** instead of creating its own.

-**mount** setting must then be prefixed with **hls/**.

-The hls mount point is defined in /etc/nginx/sites-available/libretime.conf, redefine it to your need.

 ```yml
 stream:
   outputs: